 Many individuals wonder if they can have an assault charged removed from their record.
 In situations where the court found that a person was not guilty, or the case was ultimately dismissed.
 As a result, an individual may be able to have their assault record removed from their criminal record.

 In most cases when a person wants to remove an assault charge from a record.
 They may require the knowledge and expertise of a seasoned attorney.
 Contact a Lubbock aggravated assault lawyer to learn more on this topic.

 Aggravated assault is a serious charge.
 Anyone facing these allegations may be facing years in prison and expensive fines.
 This makes it important to know your rights and what options may be available to you.

 One of the best ways to handle an aggravated assault case is to obtain the services of a talented aggravated assault lawyer.
-An experienced Lubbock aggravated assault lawyer has a nuanced understanding of the laws surrounding an aggravated assault case and can create a strong legal defense.
-Call a lawyer today to schedule an initial free case evaluation.
+An experienced Lubbock aggravated assault lawyer has a nuanced understanding of the laws.
+Therefore, surrounding an aggravated assault case and can create a strong legal defense.
+In conclusion, call a lawyer today to schedule an initial free case evaluation.